MoOx/phenomic/docs/content/docs/faq/gatsby.md

   dependencies**.
   You will never have to wait to use latest React version if it's compatible with your code and Phenomic requirements (eg: React 0.14 or 15.0, you decide).
+- Phenomic does not have any "optional" dependencies as a real dependency.
+  For example Gatsby have in it's dependencies LESS, Sass and PostCSS (yeah maybe that's too much).
+  For example, Phenomic will just install PostCSS (since it's required in the default boilerplate), but you can remove it (since it will be added in your package.json) and replace with any dependency you want (or none).
+- Phenomic is covered by a lot of **automated unit, integration and functionals tests**, to avoid bugs and regressions.

 Phenomic is under heavy development.
 [Check out contributors and activity graphs](https://github.com/MoOx/phenomic/graphs/contributors)